mnem/SparrowBones/README.md

 Installation
 ============

-Clone this repository to you Xcode 4 user templates folder.
+Clone this repository to your Xcode 4 user templates folder.
 You may have to create the folder first.
 These lines should do the trick:

     mkdir -p ~/Library/Developer/Xcode/Templates